 Isaac was from Odessa, where he was born in 1879, the oldest of four children.
 The family connection to show business starts right back in the earliest days of silent movies as Isaac’s father was one of the first to operate a Cinema in the town and possibly the country.

 Golda Mary ‘Olga’ Eisenstadt was born not far from Odessa in Alexandrovsk in 1888.
 She was one of six children – three boys and three girls.
-Her father was a businessman who ran a company which sold timber.
+Her father was a businessman who ran a company that sold timber.
 The female side of the family first took steps into showbiz with Olga when she joined a local amateur theatre group.

-Fate had also seen Isaac take up performing and during a tour the pair met over the footlights.
+Fate had also seen Isaac take up performing and during a tour, the pair met over the footlights.
 They married in 1906 and on December 25th of that year Louis (Lew) was born.
-The eldest would be joined by Boris (Bernard) on September 5th 1909, Laszlo (Leslie) on 3rd June 1916 and finally on 23rd January 1925 Rita.
+The eldest would be joined by Boris (Bernard) on September 5th 1909, Laszlo (Leslie) on 3rd June 1916, and finally on 23rd January 1925 Rita.

 In Russia Issac operated two picture houses before taking the decision to relocate to the East End of London in 1912, joining two of Olga’s brothers.
 The couple decided to leave following an increase in violent attacks by local non-Jewish populations on Jews in the Russian Empire.
 While the Winogradsky’s hadn’t personally suffered any ‘pogroms‘ they wanted out before the situation deteriorated.